alexirpan/alexirpan.github.io/_posts/2025-11-16-authentic-imperfection.markdown

-Although intended as a background tool, it entered public consicousness when artists like Cher and T-Pain deliberately used it to an extreme degree because they liked the effect.
+Although intended as a background tool, it entered public consicousness when artists like Cher and T-Pain deliberately used it to an extreme degree because they liked the audio effect.
 This was special at the time, but ever since, they have been accused of not being real singers.
 T-Pain especially, even when there are many recordings of T-Pain singing live.